 - Oregano, Garlic Salt, Onion Salt or complete seasoning

 - Chop into small pieces the onion, 4 stalks of culantro and sweet pepper.
 If you are using cilantro, cut only the stalks.

 - Peel and cut carrot into pieces about 1/2 inch in width.

 - Peel the 1/2 yuca, cut into quarters length wise.

 - Cut yam into quarters.

 - Cut potatoes in bite size pieces.

 - Cut the 1/2 plantain into 1 inch pieces, set aside.

 - Cut corn into 3 inch pieces.

-Put the slow cooker on high and let it cook for 5 hours.
+Put the slow cooker on high and let it cook for about 2 to 2.5 hours.
 Check it every hour or so to skim the fat off the top and add a bit more water if necessary.